 A shepherd’s pie is often a catch-all for leftovers, topped with mashed potatoes and baked in a casserole.
 This vegetarian version omits the ground lamb or beef and replaces it with an array of mushrooms, carrots, celery, pearl onions, green beans, and peas, all baked in a creamy sauce and topped with cheesy mashed potatoes.

 This recipe takes a little more time than the average weeknight meal, but it’s so worth it.
 Here are a few tips to save you some time and energy.

 - Use a mixture of butter and flour to thicken the sauce: Instead of a roux (a paste of butter and flour cooked in a pot), I mix the flour and butter in a bowl and whisk it into the sauce to save on cooking time.
 This is known as beurre manié in French cuisine.
 Also, I always think it’s easier to clean a small bowl than a pot!

 - Choose large potatoes: I’m not a fan of peeling potatoes, but the larger they are, the fewer there are to peel!
 And the less time I need to spend doing it.
 If you don’t mind the skins, you could skip the peeling altogether, but that’s an aesthetic choice.
 It doesn’t affect the overall taste, but perhaps the potatoes won’t be quite so melt-in-your-mouth creamy.

-- Buy grated cheese: Usually I like to grate my own cheese because packaged cheese often has added cellulose to keep the shreds from clumping.
-That said, there are brands that have only few additives, and I find skipping this one step just moves things along faster.
+- Buy grated cheese: Usually, I like to grate my own cheese because packaged cheese often has added cellulose to keep the shreds from clumping.
+That said, there are brands that have only a few additives, and I find skipping this one step just moves things along faster.

 Once you have topped the filling with the potatoes and sprinkled the last bit of cheese over it, let it cool completely, then cover it with plastic wrap.
 You can keep it assembled, but unbaked, in your refrigerator for up to three days.